As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

 That’s why more and more solo practitioners and small/medium enterprises are shifting to remote working, which explains the sudden and consistent rise in the home-based entrepreneurship stats.

 Working from home has stood out to be an appropriate platform for the downsized personnel to continue hustling for income.
-Although it was previously devalued as a mere part-time passive income source, the modern times are all about working smart – and what’s more intelligent than almost 100% cost-effectiveness?
+Although it was previously devalued as a mere part-time passive income source, modern times are all about working smart – and what’s more intelligent than almost 100% cost-effectiveness?

 You can establish a business in your studio or garage, that too, with minimal requirements like just a device with audio/video communication apps for communicating with clients.